cdktf/cdktf-provider-kubernetes/docs/ingressV1.csharp.md

 - *Type:* string

-Path is matched against the path of an incoming request.
+path is matched against the path of an incoming request.

 Currently it can contain characters disallowed from the conventional "path" part of a URL as defined by RFC 3986.
 Paths must begin with a '/' and must be present when using PathType with value "Exact" or "Prefix".

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/kubernetes/2.23.0/docs/resources/ingress_v1#path IngressV1#path}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/kubernetes/2.24.0/docs/resources/ingress_v1#path IngressV1#path}

 ---